DianeHb/dianehb/README.md

 ### Hi 👋

 I'm Diane !
 I started coding in 2020 at Le Wagon and did both Web (2020) and Data (2021) bootcamps there.
 Before that I studied Business and did a couple years as a Cost Controller.
-I'm currently looking for a position as a backend Ruby on Rails developer.
+I'm currently working as a FullStack Developer on Rails at CulturePay (with another GitHub account with only private contributions).

 <h3 align="left">Languages :</h3>
 <p align="left">